Walter R. Stahel: Substituting manpower for energy, 1976

-Stahel and Genevieve Reday's 1976 report Potential for Substitution Manpower for Energy for Commission of the European Communities (today the European Commission) essentially put the argument of extending the service-life of buildings and such goods as cars and highlighted the waste inherent of disposing of old products Instead of repairing them.
-The report was published in 1982 as a book 'Jobs for Tomorrow, the Potential for Substituting Manpower for Energy'.
+Stahel and Genevieve Reday's 1976 report Potential for Substitution Manpower for Energy for Commission of the European Communities (today the European Commission) essentially put the argument of extending the service-life of buildings and such goods as cars and highlighted the waste inherent in disposing of old products instead of repairing them.
+The report was published in 1982 as a book Jobs for Tomorrow, the Potential for Substituting Manpower for Energy.

 The Product-Life Factor, 1982

 In 1982, Stahel won a Mitchell Prize for his paper “The Product-Life Factor” describing the closed loop economy, now referred to as the circular economy.
 Stahel's paper suggested extension of the use-life of goods was a sensible point at which to start a gradual transition towards a sustainable society.
 He argued extending product-life optimizes the total life-span of goods and reduces depletion of natural resources and consequently waste.